Stellarium/stellarium/skycultures/modern/description.md

 The hero Perseus came in flying on Pegasus to rescue Andromeda from being sacrificed.
 In his hand he carries Medusa's head with the variable star Algol, which he presented to the sea monster Cetus just as it was about to devour Andromeda.
 Its magic caused Cetus to immediately turn to a rock.
 Before freeing Andromeda from her chains, he dropped the sack with Medusa's head to the beach.
 When the surf opened the sack, nearby algae were petrified into corals.

 ##### Orion
 The famous hunter Orion was killed by a Scorpion, but was transferred into one of the most prominent constellations, notably just opposite of Scorpius.
 He is accompanied by the Greater and Lesser Dogs.

-Orion is host of one of the most spectacular star-forming regions, the Great Orion Nebula.
+Orion is host of one of the most spectacular star-forming regions, the Great Orion Nebula, Messier 42.

 ##### Greater Dog
 The Greater Dog is one of Orion's hunting companions.
 Its main star, Sirius, is the brightest of the fixed stars.